policykit/policykit/docs/source/integrations.rst

 Metagov events as policy triggers
 """""""""""""""""""""""""""""""""

-Platform policies can be "triggered" by events that are emmitted by `Metagov listener <https://docs.metagov.org/en/latest/plugin_tutorial.html#listener>`_.
+Platform policies can be "triggered" by events that are emitted by `Metagov listener <https://docs.metagov.org/en/latest/plugin_tutorial.html#listener>`_.
 Use the ``filter`` block to determine whether the event is coming from Metagov.
 The ``action`` will be an instance of ``MetagovPlatformAction``:

 .. code-block:: python